perseus06/NFT-Lending-Platform_Sei/README.md

 Now, use it to create your new contract.
 Go to the folder in which you want to place it and run:
+## How to build

+    cargo build

+## How to test with logs

+    cargo test -- --show-output

 ## Summary